JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

 * batch rendering of multiple resources
 * determining which variation the ResourceManager chose

+You can access the resource manager through any of the following methods:
+* `handlerInput.jrm`
+* `handlerInput.jargonResourceManager`
+* `handlerInput.attributesManager.getRequestAttributes().jrm`
+* `handlerInput.attributesManager.getRequestAttributes().jargonResourceManager`

 ```typescript
 export interface ResourceManager {
   /** Renders a string in the current locale